kiranjthomas/personal-site/content/posts/mastering-chaos-a-netflix-guide-to-microservices.md

 ### Microservice architectures are complex and organic

-* Health depends on discipline and chaos.
+* Health depends on discipline and chaos
 * The Microservice definition has evolved over time

 #### Separation of Concerns